davidubuntu/phoneSmiths/README.md

 - Home
 - Phones

-## Available Scripts
+## INSTALL INSTRUCTIONS

 In the project directory, you can run:

-## Available Scripts

-## DOCKER
+## USING DOCKER

-In the project directory, you can run:

 ### `docker-compose up`

-Runs the app in the development mode.<br />
+This comand will open:

+- CLIENT APP:
   Open [http://localhost:3000](http://localhost:3000) to view the app in the browser.
+- API:
   Open [http://localhost:5000/phones](http://localhost:5000/phones) to view the node api route

-## NPM
+## USING NPM

 ### `npm i`

 ### `npm start`

+This
 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:5000/phones](http://localhost:5000/phones) to view the node api route

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.